AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 Automatic interfacing
 ~~~~~~~~~~~~~~~~~~~~~

-It may be useful to start interfacing Ada to C by using automatic binding
+It may be useful to start interfacing Ada and C by using automatic binding
 generators.
 These can be done either by invoking :program:`gcc`
 ``-fdump-ada-spec`` option (to generate an Ada binding to a C header file) or
 ``-gnatceg`` option (to generate a C binding to an Ada specification file).
 For